Boeing Knew About 737 Max Sensor Problem Before Plane Crash In Indonesia

 "Investigators of the Lion Air plane crash ... say a faulty sensor fed the system erroneous data, and the system forced the nose of the plane down repeatedly.
 The pilots may not have known the system even existed and engaged in a futile struggle to regain control of the aircraft."

-Boeing maintains the 737 Max was safe to fly even without the alert, which it says provides only "supplemental information."
+Boeing maintains that the 737 Max was safe to fly even without the alert, which it says provides only "supplemental information."
 But the new disclosure raises questions about how forthright the company has been about issues with the planes.

-"We thought [the disagree light] worked," Jon Weaks, the president of the Southwest Pilots' Association, told the Times.
+"We thought [the disagree light] worked," Jon Weaks, the president of the Southwest Airlines Pilots Association, told the Times.
 "If they knew it in 2017, why did we get to nearly the end of 2018 until the manual was changed?"

 The 737 Max, the fastest-selling plane in Boeing's history, has been grounded around the world for almost eight weeks.
 The company is working on a software fix it hopes will get the planes flying again this summer, as it faces congressional scrutiny and lawsuits by family members of those who died in the crashes.